FaroukAhmad/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Write a function that locates a substring.
 Write a function that prints the chessboard.
 Write a function that prints the sum of the two diagonals of a square matrix of integers.
+Write a function that sets the value of a pointer to a char.